rl-institut/offgridders/docs/Cost.rst

 * Variable costs per kWh
 * Investment costs

-In this list, the costs of grid extension, local distribution grid and project costs are not specified by variable investment costs.Furthermore, project investment costs do not have a specified lifetime and only have to be payed once.
+In this list, the costs of grid extension, local distribution grid and project costs are not specified by variable investment costs.

 Including costs in oemof optimization
 --------------------------------------